 A tick crawling on a piece of grass.

-DURANT, Okla. – The Choctaw Nation Public Health Department has released a new Choctaw Nation Tick Guide in response to growing concerns about tickborne illnesses within the reservation.
-The guide provides valuable information for the community to stay informed and protected while enjoying the outdoors specifically in Southeastern Oklahoma.
+DURANT, Okla. – The Choctaw Nation Public Health Department has released the updated 2026 Choctaw Nation Tick Guide, highlighting new findings identified during the 2025 tick collection period.
+The guide provides valuable information to help community members stay informed and protected while enjoying the outdoors, particularly in southeastern Oklahoma.

-Over the last year, in partnership with Oklahoma State University (OSU) and the Centers for Disease Control and Prevention (CDC), Choctaw Nation Public Health collected 690 ticks from across the reservation to identify and test for disease.
-The most common tick identified was the Lone Star Tick, which is an aggressive tick known to transmit several serious illnesses, including Alpha-Gal Syndrome (AGS), Heartland virus, Bourbon virus and ehrlichiosis.
+Over the past two years, in partnership with Oklahoma State University (OSU) and the Centers for Disease Control and Prevention (CDC), Choctaw Nation Public Health collected more than 2,000 ticks from across the reservation to identify species and test for disease-causing pathogens.
+The most common tick identified was the Lone Star tick, an aggressive species known to transmit several serious illnesses, including Alpha-Gal Syndrome (AGS), Heartland virus, Bourbon virus, and ehrlichiosis.

-Alarmingly, public health data indicates that rates of Alpha-Gal Syndrome – a tick-related food allergy to red meat – are higher within the Choctaw Nation than in both Oklahoma statewide and the U.S. as a whole.
-This underscores the urgent need for proactive tick bite prevention strategies.
+Public health data also indicate that rates of a tick-related food allergy to red meat (Alpha-Gal Syndrome), are higher within the Choctaw Nation than both Oklahoma statewide and the United States overall.
+These findings underscore the urgent need for proactive tick bite prevention strategies.

-The Choctaw Nation Tick Guide offers practical tips for avoiding tick bites, including:
+The Choctaw Nation Tick Guide offers practical tips for reducing the risk of tick bites, including:

 • Wearing long sleeves and pants when outdoors